wlin-at/MAXI/README.md

 Run `train.sh` for unsupervised finetuning with multiple instance learning using combined text bag of BLIP verbs (data specified via `caption_bag_dir` in `train.sh`) and GPT3 verbs (data specified via `gpt3_bag_dir` in `train.sh`).
 Due to limitation of space, we only provide a small subset of the GPT3 verb bag and BLIP verb bag in the directory of `data`.
 The complete verb bags can be downloaded [here](https://files.icg.tugraz.at/d/3b7204bf164044b3aa27/).

-The model is trained on 4x A6000 GPUs.
+A model trained on Kinetics-400 with language sources of K400 dict, GPT3 verbs and BLIP verbs (corresponding to last two rows in Table 1) is provided [here](https://files.icg.tugraz.at/d/3b7204bf164044b3aa27/).
+The model is on 4x A6000 GPUs.

 ```
 bash train.sh